5.8-magnitude earthquake hits Guatemala, no damage reported - ExBulletin

 - 5.8-magnitude earthquake hits Guatemala, no damage reported

-- Trump sues January 6 committee for subpoena compelling him to testify and provide documents
+- Former President Donald Trump files lawsuit to avoid January 6 committee subpoena

+- Women’s cricket in India to reach all-time high in the next 3 years: Sourav Ganguly